The European market potential for avocados

 Germany is in full development.
 Promotion of health benefits and discount offers are important drivers for a rising avocado market.
 This makes it an interesting country for exporters.

-Germany is one of the bigger countries with the most growth perspective besides Italy.
+Germany is 1 of the bigger countries in Europe.
+It has the most growth perspective besides Italy.
 Germany has the largest population in Europe and is still developing its avocado market.
-Currently, the consumption is just over 1.2 kg per capita and rising.
+Currently, the consumption is just over 1.3 kg per capita and rising.
 Avocados are praised because of their health benefits and the German consumption is expected to catch up with other northwest-European markets.

-Germany is the home country of discount retailers such as Lidl and Aldi, which often take the lead in offering promotions in avocados.
-At the same time a retailer like Lidl is known to be one of strictest when it comes to pesticide residues.
+Germany is the home country of discount retailers such as Lidl and Aldi.
+These retailers often take the lead in promoting avocados.
+At the same time a retailer like Lidl is known to be 1 of strictest when it comes to pesticide residues.
 This can be a barrier for avocado exporters.
-The aversion to pesticides is also notable in the highest sales revenue for organic food in Europe, making Germany an interesting market to explore for organic avocados.
+The aversion to pesticides also make Germany a promising candidate for selling organic avocados.
+Germany has the highest sales revenue for organic food in Europe.

 Tips:

-- Maintain Lidl standards for supplying the German market, which is known as being one of the strictest.
+- Maintain Lidl standards for supplying the German market.
+It is known as being 1 of the strictest.
 This means the pesticide residue level of your avocados must be a third of the European allowed limits.

 - Focus on the facts when presenting your product such as the results of a laboratory analysis or your registration of used chemicals.
 German purchasers are not very sensitive to emotional sales arguments.